 Unfortunately, the items our customers order can’t put themselves in a box and ship themselves (not yet, anyway).
 Due to this, we instead have to put together customer orders ourselves.
 But let’s be real for a second: we’re in the 21st century, which means that there’s got to be some way to integrate and automate this process, right?
 Of course there is.
-So we’re going to take a look at how you can integrate and automate your order picking.
+Integrating order picking systems alongside inventory management software or an warehouse management system is the answer you seek!

-First off, what is order picking, exactly?
+First off, what is order picking?
 Luckily, it’s fairly self-explanatory.
 Order picking is a part of the order fulfillment process where the individual items of a shipment are collected so they can be packed and shipped to their destination.
-Specifically, this involves collecting various items from the picking area and dropping them off for packing.
-One of the many components of warehousing, order picking is essential to the speed, efficiency and accuracy of your shipments.
+As one of the many components of warehousing, order picking is essential to the speed, efficiency and accuracy of your shipments.

 As today’s businesses look to improve their warehousing operations, order picking has been identified as one of the areas where improvement is needed the most.
 This is due in large part to the general inefficiency of the process.
 Up to 70% of the picking process is spent walking, compared to only 30% of the time actually picking items.
-That’s a lot of time spent making very little contribution, which would be better served doing something more productive.
+That’s a lot of time spent without much positive contribution.

 Many of today’s WMSs include floor planning features that you can use to optimize slotting.
 By tracking how quickly your inventory flows through the warehouse, you can easily determine which items need to be placed in the most strategic (aka easiest to reach and find) areas.
 Once all of your items are slotted and your order pickers memorize the new floor plan, the order picking process will take less time and reduce the amount of time allocated for walking.